heyajohnny/cryptoinfo/README.md

 <img width="164px" alt="iota" src="https://user-images.githubusercontent.com/20553716/210132585-9addbc8f-c293-4f63-b2fb-5f4b59af67fd.png">
 </details>

-### Install:
+### Installation step 1:
+There are 2 ways to install cryptoinfo:
+1. Download 'cryptoinfo' from the HACS store
-- Copy the files in the /custom_components/cryptoinfo/ folder to: [homeassistant]/config/custom_components/cryptoinfo/
+2. Copy the files in the /custom_components/cryptoinfo/ folder to: [homeassistant]/config/custom_components/cryptoinfo/

+### Installation step 2:
+The next step is to add cryptoinfo to your configuration.yaml.
+You can do that in 2 ways:
+1. Copy and paste the values from this [configuration.yaml](https://github.com/heyajohnny/cryptoinfo/blob/master/example/configuration.yaml) and adjust it according to your needs
+2. Copy and paste the values (and adjust according to your needs) from the configutation you see next

 Example config:
 ```Configuration.yaml: